Am I Making the Right Decision? A Step-by-Step Guide to Clarity & Confidence

 Here’s what we’ll cover:

-If you’re here, you’re probably searching for some kind of reassurance—a sign that you’re making the right choice.
+But, if you’re here you’re probably searching for some kind of reassurance—a sign that you’re making the right choice.
+So, let’s look at each of these a bit deeper.

 While decision-making isn’t always black and white, here are five indicators that you’re likely on the right path:

 You’re not choosing out of fear, but from clarity.
-You’re not just avoiding discomfort—you’re making a choice that supports growth.
+You’re not just avoiding discomfort or resisting something because it’s scary—you’re making a choice that supports growth.

 But here’s where most people get stuck…